carlydekock/data-structures-and-algorithms-401/challenges/graph/README.md

 <!-- Short summary or background information -->
 Implement Graphs and related methods.
 Implement getEdges function that returns true or false for whether a specified path through the graph is possible.
+Implement depthFirst function to do preorder traversal on a graph.

 ## Challenge
 <!-- Description of the challenge -->